 (d) Voting rights

 i.
-ExB members, with the exception of ‘shadow’ appointees (see Rule 7c), members of Council, Past Presidents and Life Members Life Members of the former Men’s and Ladies’ Associations are entitled to one vote per person.
+ExB members, with the exception of ‘shadow’ appointees (see Rule 7c), members of Council, Past Presidents, Life Members and Life Members Life Members of the former Men’s and Ladies’ Associations are entitled to one vote per person.
 On regional matters, their Primary Club determines the Region within which their vote shall be cast.
 Any of these persons may also be mandated to represent an Affiliated Club in accordance with Rule 9(d)ii below.

 ii.
 One mandated representative of each Affiliated Club in accordance with Rule 9(c) is entitled to cast the votes for their Club.
-The number of votes is equivalent to the number of members registered with SBA by the Club as at 30th June immediately preceding the general meeting.
+The number of votes is equivalent to the number of members registered with SBA by the Club as at 7th May immediately preceding the general meeting.
 On regional matters, they may only vote within their own Region.
 As representatives have been mandated by their Club as to how they should vote, no discussion shall be allowed.

 iii.
 The result of voting shall be declared on a simple majority basis.
 No proxy votes will be allowed.